Measuring Guide

 What if my walls or window frames aren't perfectly square?

 Very common in older homes across the San Gabriel Valley — craftsman bungalows and mid-century houses especially.
-This is exactly why we measure in person rather than working from phone measurements: our workroom builds to the smallest/tightest dimension so everything still fits and operates smoothly.
+This is exactly why we always use the smallest of three measurements per dimension, and why in-home measurement exists: our workroom builds to the tightest number so everything still fits and operates smoothly.

 Is the in-home measurement really free?